somebody32/adequack/README.md

 And to create doubles and stubs use `adequack_double` helper.
 This will return a proxy object that
 will translate all calls to the object that you'll pass first (plain `double` at the example).

-Lets replay our changes again:
+Let's replay our changes again:
 ```ruby
 class Dog
   def eat_chappi